jonathanKjorlaug/myDotFiles/README.md

-### My (public) dotfiles!

-This is a (somewhat) up-to-date version of my current dotfiles!
-Feel free to roast my formatting and other mistakes.
-As of now, they are designed to work with GNU stow.
-To do so, one must first install GNU stow, for instance by using:
+## Personal dotfiles for Jonathan Kjørlaug

+If you see this, either you're me, or you've hacked into my github or something.
+In the latter case, good for you I guess, not that there's all that much useful stuff here (Unless you're just happening to be a year after me in Physics and Maths, then you might be able to find some (subpar) kok)

+Anyways, there are two dependencies, git and GNU stow.
+Make sure to install them before running install.sh, which should do the rest of the job for you.
+For pacman run the following command:

-    sudo pacman -S stow git
+    sudo pacman -S stow git github-cli

-Yes, I use arch btw.

-After doing this, clone the repo into your home directory, enter the repos directory, and run the command:

-    stow . --adopt

-There are some required dependencies for this setup to work properly, amongst them neovim, zsh, fastfetch and wezterm.
+The last was to make your life slightly better by using the github-cli to clone the repo.
+Once you've installed the neccessary dependencies, first clone the repo using the following code:

+    cd
+    gh auth login
+    gh repo clone .dotFiles

+Finally, run the install script:

+    .dotFiles/install.sh

+You may thank me for the slight amount of work I've done in order to write this README